kteender/kteender.github.io/about.md

 ---
 # About page

 Hi, I'm Katie.
 I'm a CG technical artist in Los Angeles.
 For work, I do tools development and CG generalist work on the Avatar sequels.
 I recently received my first credit for working on Avatar: The Way of Water.
 Outside of work, I write code for use on my personal and freelance animation projects.
-I also draw, run, and try to learn deep learning.

 I have scripting and content-creation experience in a variety of DCCs including Maya, Motionbuilder, the Adobe Suite, and Blender.
 I have worked in virtual production and game engine workflows.
 I also have traditional art training.
 I can code in Python, HTML, and CSS.
 I am comfortable working with git.